Adding a signature to email messages is always important. It helps you improve the way you communicate and share your brand.

 Watch the quick video: Adding a link to the company logo and social media icons with Bybrand.

 Hyperlinks can also lead to important actions for your contacts to take.
 For example, it could include things like adding hyperlinks to appointment calendars to set up meetings, links to webinar landing pages to gain registrations.
 Or adding hyperlinks to book the demo pages to help you get more demos for your business.

 This is a convenient way to promote more of these actions without spending time communicating them in your email body.

 Example of email signature with CTA.

 You could also add a link to your phone number so that people reading your email signature on a mobile device can simply tap the phone number and call you.
-This applies to any other channels that people can use for communications.
+This applies to any other channels that people can use for communication.